MRF-D 24.3: U.S. Sailors participate in snake handling course

-U.S. Sailors with Marine Rotational Force – Darwin 24.3 participate in a snake handling course hosted by Crocodile Safety Australia in Darwin, NT, Australia, June 21, 2024.
-During the course, Sailors learned to handle and relocate venomous and nonvenomous snakes that are considered potentially dangerous to personnel.
-(U.S. Marine Corps video by Sgt.
+A black-headed python slithers across the floor during a snake handling course attended by U.S. Sailors with Marine Rotational Force – Darwin 24.3 at Crocodile Safety Australia, Darwin, NT, Australia, June 21, 2024.
+During the course, Sailors learned to handle and relocate venomous and nonvenomous snakes that are considered potentially dangerous.
+(U.S. Marine Corps photo by Sgt.
 Cristian Bestul)

 |Date Taken: